 CODE S: Remove dust and grime by frequent vacuuming or light brushing.
 To spot clean, use a mild water-free solvent or dry cleaning product.
 Clean only in a well-ventilated room and avoid any product containing carbon tetrachloride, which is highly toxic.
 Pretest a small, non-visible area before proceeding.
 Using a professional furniture cleaning service is recommended.

-CODE S-W: To prevent overall soil, frequent vacuuming or light brushing to remove dust and grime is recommended.
-Spot clean, with a mild solvent, an upholstery shampoo or the foam from a mild detergent.
+CODE S-W: Remove dust and grime by frequent vacuuming or light brushing.
+To spot clean, use a mild solvent, an upholstery shampoo or the foam from a mild detergent.
+Avoid any product containing tetrachloride, which is highly toxic.
 When using a solvent or dry cleaning product, follow instructions carefully and clean only in a well-ventilated room.
-AVOID any product containing Carbon Tetrachloride, which is highly toxic, with either method.
 Pre-test a small area before proceeding.
-Use a professional furniture cleaning service when an overall soiled condition has been reached.
+Use a professional furniture cleaning service when your upholstery needs an overall cleaning.

 CODE X: Only clean this fabric by vacuuming or light brushing.
 Water-based foam cleaners or solvent-based cleaning agents of any kind may cause excessive shrinking, staining, or distortion of the surface pile and should not be used.

 Leather is one of the easiest of all upholstery materials to care for.
 It requires a minimum of attention and grows more beautiful with age.
 However, proper cleaning and maintenance will vary from pattern to pattern, depending on the type of material used to produce the final exposed leather surface.

 Sheffield does not recommend the use of any “after market” preparation, due to the many different types of finishes available.
 Upholstery leathers come to the marketplace from worldwide sources.
 If you are unsure of the proper cleaning or maintenance procedures, please ask our customer service department to check with the furniture manufacturer for recommendations before you proceed.